DenebBoito/qtiplus/README.md

 Note that in our implementation we favoured Mosek as the solver to be used.
 Even though Mosek can be obtained together with CVX (depending on which bundle you download), it requires a licence in order to be used.
 Such licence is free for academic purposes, and instructions on how to obtain the licence and where to place it in your machine can be found [here](http://cvxr.com/cvx/doc/mosek.html).
 If Mosek is not available, the QTI+ routines will use another solver that ships with CVX, SDPT3.

-## Installing QTI+
+## Installing QTI+ & QTI±

-All the codes for QTI+ are written in Matlab, meaning that is it sufficient to either clone or download the files from this Github page, and add them to you Matlab path to start using it.
+All the codes for QTI+ & QTI± are written in Matlab, meaning that is it sufficient to either clone or download the files from this Github page, and add them to you Matlab path to start using it.
 The function *qtiplus_setup* may assist in adding all the folders to the path.

 ## Data and B-tensors format